dynamsoft-docs/capture-vision-docs-mobile/programming/ios/release-notes/dce.md

 ## 4.2.0 (03/07/2024)

-- Internal changes to solve the compatibility issue.
+Internal changes to be compatible with DynamsoftCaptureVisionRouter v2.2.10.

 ## 4.0.2 (12/07/2023)